The best way to get a feel for Denver Jewish Day School is to see it for yourself.

-Small group tours provide families with the opportunity to see Denver Jewish Day School students and teachers in action.
-Group size is limited to allow for more conversation and viewing of classrooms.
+Private tours provide families with the opportunity to see Denver Jewish Day School students and teachers in action.
 Lower Division tours (grades K-5) are for adults only and last about 1.5 hours.
 Middle and high school applicants (grades 6-12) are invited to attend the tour with their parents.
 Following each tour, families will have an opportunity to meet with Director of Admission Shayna Friedman, who can answer any questions and review the application process.

 Tour times are scheduled in advance in order to maximize your visit to our campus.
 We offer tours at the following times:

 Please select the grade level that you would like to schedule a tour with to see availability.

 Denver Jewish Day School offers a variety of opportunities to experience life at our school.
 Prospective families are invited to join us at the following events:

 Prospective families with children ages five and under are invited to join us for Sunday FUNday on, October 22, 2017.
 At this morning of play and learning, get a taste of our Kindergarten experience, , meet with our kindergarten team and learn about the Denver Jewish Day School community.
 Register for the Sunday FUNday here.